Mandarin Airlines: Current fleet

 As of November 2025, Mandarin Airlines operates the following aircraft:

+Fleet development

-Mandarin Airlines announced the lease of eight Embraer 190 aircraft from GE Commercial Aviation Services in December 2005 to replace the aging Fokker 50 and Fokker 100s in its fleet.
-Mandarin Airlines' E-190's featured a refreshed livery, with the first aircraft delivered in May 2007, becoming the first, and to date the only, Taiwanese airline to use this type of aircraft.
+Mandarin Airlines announced the lease of eight Embraer E190 aircraft from GE Commercial Aviation Services in December 2005 to replace the aging Fokker 50 and Fokker 100s in its fleet.
+Mandarin Airlines' E190's featured a refreshed livery, with the first aircraft delivered in May 2007, becoming the first, and to date the only, Taiwanese airline to use this type of aircraft.
 On 27 October 2009, Mandarin Airlines retired its last Fokker 100 aircraft, ending this type's 14-year service with the airline.
-On 19 July 2017 Mandarin Airlines placed orders for six ATR 72-600 aircraft to be delivered in 2018.
+On 19 July 2017, Mandarin Airlines placed orders for six ATR 72-600 aircraft to be delivered in 2018.

-Retired fleet
+Former fleet

-Mandarin Airlines formerly operated the following aircraft:
+In the past, Mandarin Airlines has previously operated the following aircraft:

 Accidents and incidents

-On August 22, 1999, China Airlines Flight 642 crashed while landing at Hong Kong International Airport, resulting in three fatalities.
-The flight was operated by a Mandarin Airlines McDonnell Douglas MD-11.
+As 2024, Mandarin Airlines was involved in two incidents with no hull loss and fatalities.
+One McDonnell Douglas MD-11 which wore Mandarin Airlines' livery crashed while landing at Hong Kong International Airport on August 22, 1999, resulting in three fatalities, but it was withdrawn from Mandarin Airlines three months before the crash and operated by China Airlines upon the crash.